Why Multichannel Support Is Essential for Businesses and Customers

-2. Improving Customer Ticket Response Times
+Improve Ticket Response Times

 A decade or so ago, customers would’ve expected to call, write to, or visit a store to get their support issues resolved.
 They understood that this process might take time.

+Nowadays, with so many communication channels available, customers expect a timely, even immediate, response.
 Slow response times are a considerable bugbear for customers.
 With, 43% of UK respondents expecting their social media enquiries to be answered within 24 hours or less.